theacodes/blog.thea.codes/srcs/building-a-stateless-api-proxy.md

 }
 ```

-Perfect.
-To make it easier to send over HTTP, we can base64 encode the whole thing - but we'll keep it as plaintext for the moment.

 ## Securing the real key

 Cool.
-Of course we can't just hand this token as-is to the thing that's talking to our proxy.
+Of course I can't just hand this token as-is to the thing that's talking to the proxy.
 The real token is right there in *plaintext*.
-They could just use that and bypass the proxy!
-What we need to do is encrypt it so that only the proxy can read it.
+The app or whatever could just pluck the real token out of the proxy token and bypass the proxy!
+What I need to do is protect it so that only the proxy can read it.

 Let's cast the first spell. ✨